FACTBOX-In Keystone pipeline case, what might Nebraska court do?

-* Soft U.S. retail sales and CPI dents optimism on U.S. economy

-Dec 5 Nebraska's Supreme Court could help settle the fate of the Keystone XL pipeline when it decides whether state lawmakers were right to clear the way for the controversial project.
+Dec 12 Nebraska's Supreme Court could help settle the fate of the Keystone XL pipeline when it decides whether state lawmakers were right to clear the way for the controversial project to help carry oil from Canada's oil sands to the U.S. Gulf Coast.

 Following are some possible legal outcomes: